 Creating a Global Resource for IEEE's Special Interest Group on Humanitarian Technology

-IEEE Special Interest Group on Humanitarian Technology (SIGHT) was recently formalized as an official platform within IEEE.
+The Special Interest Group on Humanitarian Technology (SIGHT) was recently formalized as an official platform within the Institute of Electrical and Electronics Engineers (IEEE).
 As a new initiative, IEEE staff and SIGHT volunteers needed a way to help streamline information to new and existing SIGHT group volunteers.
 Because many engineers volunteering with SIGHT are new to the field of “community development,” this tool must orient groups to “do no harm,” one of the key values of IEEE SIGHT.
 IEEE imagined a resource that could help volunteers launch successful, impactful, and sustainable projects in their local communities.

 Catapult was responsible for the research, design, and implementation of an inclusive online tool, a microsite, for IEEE volunteers who wish to set up and sustain a successful SIGHT group.
 We began the project by conducting qualitative research with IEEE staff and volunteers to define objectives and protocols.
 With constant feedback loops from IEEE, Catapult curated and authored content, created visualizations to communicate complex processes or systems, and along with our digital design partner Peak Creative, designed and coded the interface.